smart-data-models/dataModel.UrbanMobility/GtfsTrip/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `bikesAllowed`: Same as GTFS `bikes_allowed`.
 Enum:'0, 1, 2'.
 See [GTFS](https://developers.google.com/transit/gtfs/reference/#tripstxt)  - `block`: Same as GTFS `block_id`  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `direction`: Same as GTFS `direction_id`.
 Enum:'0, 1'  - `hasRoute`: Same as `route_id`.
 It shall point to an Entity of type GtfsRoute  - `hasService`: Same as GTFS `service_id`.
 It shall point to an Entity of type GtfsService  - `hasShape`: Same as GTFS `shape_id`.
-It shall point to an Entity of type GtfsShape  - `headSign`: Same as GTFS `trip_headsign`  - `id`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `shortName`: Same as GTFS `trip_short_name`  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+It shall point to an Entity of type GtfsShape  - `headSign`: Same as GTFS `trip_headsign`  - `id`: Unique identifier of the entity  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `shortName`: Same as GTFS `trip_short_name`  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type.
 It has to be GtfsTrip  - `wheelChairAccessible`: Same as GTFS `wheelchair_accessible`.
 Enum:'0, 1, 2'
 Required properties
 - `hasRoute`  - `hasService`  - `id`  - `type`
 See [https://developers.google.com/transit/gtfs/reference/#tripstxt](https://developers.google.com/transit/gtfs/reference/#tripstxt)